giellalt/lang-lut/lut.md

 * * *
-<small>This (part of) documentation was generated from [../src/fst/stems/pronouns.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/stems/pronouns.lexc)</small>Proper nouns
+<small>This (part of) documentation was generated from [../src/fst/affixes/adjectives.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/affixes/adjectives.lexc)</small>Adpositions
-Proper nouns in LUSHOOTSEED language
+The Lushootseed language adpositions

 * * *
-<small>This (part of) documentation was generated from [../src/fst/stems/propernouns.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/stems/propernouns.lexc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [../src/fst/affixes/adpositions.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/affixes/adpositions.lexc)</small>Prefixes
-added to the xml source files. ɬaləp̓+N:ɬaləp̓ N_with-PL_RED2 "tongue" ;

-ADD NOUNS BELOW

-pupuhigʷəd # "March/april" ;
-pədx̌ʷiwaac# "april/may" ;
+Prefixes in the Lushootseed language are bound to beginning of other words.

 * * *
-<small>This (part of) documentation was generated from [../src/fst/stems/nouns_newwords.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/stems/nouns_newwords.lexc)</small>Adjectives
+<small>This (part of) documentation was generated from [../src/fst/affixes/prefixes.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/affixes/prefixes.lexc)</small>
-Adjectives in the Lushootseed language describe things.
+# Symbol affixes

 * * *
-<small>This (part of) documentation was generated from [../src/fst/stems/adjectives.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/stems/adjectives.lexc)</small>Nouns
+<small>This (part of) documentation was generated from [../src/fst/affixes/symbols.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/affixes/symbols.lexc)</small>Pronoun inflection
-Nouns in LUSHOOTSEED language are things.
+The Lushootseed language pronouns inflect in the same cases as regular nouns, but with a colon (':') as separator.

 * * *
-<small>This (part of) documentation was generated from [../src/fst/stems/nouns.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/stems/nouns.lexc)</small>Interjections
-Interjections in the LUSHOOTSEED language

-* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/interjections.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/stems/interjections.lexc)</small>Adpositions
-Adpositions in the LUSHOOTSEED language

-* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/adpositions.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/stems/adpositions.lexc)</small>
+<small>This (part of) documentation was generated from [../src/fst/affixes/pronouns.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/affixes/pronouns.lexc)</small>
 # Lushootseed morphological analyser                      !
 INTRODUCTION TO MORPHOLOGICAL ANALYSER OF LUSHOOTSEED LANGUAGE.